Happy Wednesday and welcome to Picture Book Spotlight!

 ✅ Subscribe to Picture Book Spotlight

-The winners will be contacted on Wednesday, June 30th and announced on Twitter and Facebook***
+The winner(s) will be contacted on Wednesday, March 8th & announced on Brian's social media channels***

 Anne Wynter is the Ezra Jack Keats Honor-winning author of Everybody in the Red Brick Building, illustrated by Oge Mora, as well as the board books One Big Day and Hands On!, both illustrated by Alea Marley.
 Her next book – Nell Plants a Tree, illustrated by Daniel Miyares – will be out in early 2023.